 Most web surfers and office workers don’t need to spend loads of money on a monitor.
 In fact, photography, video production, and gaming are likely where you’ll see the big investment given the need for higher resolutions, higher refresh rates, and immersive curved screens.
 If all you need is a decent monitor that gets the job done, you can get a great one for under $100.

-Acer’s SB0 series is a stylish, budget brand, and the SB220Q is no exception.
+Acer’s SB0 series is a stylish budget line, and the SB220Q is no exception.
 It looks great in any location thanks to its narrow frame that’s just 0.24 inches deep, relatively trim bezels, and an attractive, patterned stand.
-It’s not the biggest display, at just 21.5 inches diagonally, but that’s still big enough for work and play.
-Remember, size isn’t everything when it comes to buying a monitor.
+It’s not the biggest display at just 21.5 inches diagonally, but that’s still big enough for work and play.

 Built with an IPS panel, the SB220Q has a 1,920 x 1,080 resolution, a maximum 75Hz refresh rate, a 4ms response time, a native 1,000:1 contrast ratio, and a 250-nit maximum brightness.
 There are no built-in speakers, nor will you find a 3.5mm jack for headphones.
 The outputs are limited to just one HDMI port and a single VGA port.
 There’s also no VESA mounting option.